I'm an "over-active" sleeper — Help!

 - Reducing alcohol consumption

-- Aiming to reduce overall stress — relaxation techniques, exercise, and speaking with friends and a professional counselor at Counseling and Psychological Service (Morningside) or the Mental Health Service (CUMC) are all great ways to lower stress levels
+- Aiming to reduce overall stress — relaxation techniques, exercise, and speaking with friends and/or a counselor are all great ways to lower stress levels

 To manage leg kicking and jerking of one's body suddenly during sleep, see a health care provider, who will most likely ask for a medical history.
 Lab tests may be ordered to check for vitamin or mineral deficiencies that could trigger sudden movements during sleep.
 Finally, to complete this comprehensive assessment, the medical provider may suggest that you spend a night in a sleep lab, so that staff can chart and analyze body movements, air intake, brain and heart activity, and other bodily functions through a polysomnography.
 This tool tracks many physiological activities simultaneously.
 Using this information, the provider can determine if there are any other reasons that may be contributing to the PLMD and/or RLS.
 Examples of such disorders include sleep apnea, anemia, narcolepsy, and mineral deficiencies, such as potassium.
 Once a diagnosis has been made, the health care provider can then recommend treatment, which could include medications or supplements such as: